-1. All Civil Works work products will undergo necessary and appropriate DQC and ATR to ensure the quality and credibility of the government's scientific and budgetary information in accordance with this circular and the quality management procedures of the responsible command.
+- 1. All Civil Works work products will undergo necessary and appropriate DQC and ATR to ensure the quality and credibility of the government's scientific and budgetary information in accordance with this circular and the quality management procedures of the responsible command.
 The level of review should be commensurate with the significance of the information being reviewed.
-ATR shall not serve as a substitute for DQC.

-2. DQC shall be implemented and documented in accordance with procedures prescribed in MSC and district quality manuals and Paragraph 8 of the main body of this circular.
-Attachment C-1 provides a sample statement of technical review and completion of quality assurance review and agency technical review a.
+ATR shall not serve as a substitute for DQC. - 2.
+DQC shall be implemented and documented in accordance with procedures prescribed in MSC and district quality manuals and Paragraph 8 of the main body of this circular.
+Attachment C-1 provides a sample statement of technical review and completion of quality assurance review and agency technical review. - 3.
+ATR, previously known as ITR (and referred to in this way in some referenced publications) shall be conducted in accordance with Paragraph 9 of this circular and the following additional information: - a.
 Purpose.
-The purpose of agency reviews throughout the project life cycle, including ATR, policy compliance and legal reviews, generally is to ensure that the appropriate problems and opportunities are addressed; confirm that appropriate solutions are considered; confirm that the appropriate solution is recommended; assure that accurate cost, scheduling and associated risks are presented; confirm that the recommended solution warrants USACE participation; is in accord with current policies; can be implemented in accordance with environmental laws and statutes; and has a sponsor willing and able to fulfill the non-Federal responsibilities; and ensure that the decision document appropriately represents the views of the Corps of Engineers, the Army, and the President.
+The purpose of agency reviews throughout the project life cycle, including ATR, policy compliance and legal reviews, generally is to ensure that the appropriate problems and opportunities are addressed; confirm that appropriate solutions are considered; confirm that the appropriate solution is recommended; assure that accurate cost, scheduling and associated risks are presented; confirm that the recommended solution warrants USACE participation; is in accord with current policies; can be implemented in accordance with environmental laws and statutes; and has a sponsor willing and able to fulfill the non-Federal responsibilities; and ensure that the decision document appropriately represents the views of the Corps of Engineers, the Army, and the President. - b.
+Definition of Success.
+The corporate intent is for an ATR to not only ensure technical analyses are correct, but to also ensure compliance with all pertinent USACE guidance in order to achieve adequate quality early in studies and help shift HQUSACE policy compliance review to a more confirmatory role and a less confrontational, less corrective role.
+The scope, extent and type of subsequent HQUSACE policy compliance review comments may be considered a measure of the effectiveness of the PDT and ATR efforts. - c.
+Supporting Principles. - (1) Each Commander is responsible for assuring that the work product complies with all applicable statutory and policy requirements and, most importantly, has been read for consistency as well, prior to forwarding to higher authority. - (2) The PDT is responsible for project success and for delivering a quality product in accordance with ER 5-1-11.
+The PDT is responsible for developing work products in accordance with the procedures and policies set forth in USACE engineering regulations and circulars.